 We spent way more time exploring Ingalls Homestead than we figured on, so it was mid-afternoon before we headed towards town for some more sightseeing.

 First on my list was to try to locate the original Silver Lake i.e. By the Shores of Silver Lake.
 Some historians will tell you that the lake no longer exists, having dried up many years ago.
 I did some research prior to arriving in De Smet and from what I could tell, this pothole lake still exists, though my guess is that the water level fluctuates.

 If you decide to look for Silver Lake, do NOT do what I did.
 We pulled off the main highway into town after seeing a sign for the “Silver Lake something or other.”
-There was a pull off area and a big informational marker about birds.
+There was a pull off area and a big informational marker about wetlands and birds.
 Next to that sign there was a walking path.
 Well.
 I walked along the path until the mowed grass ended and the tall, thistle-thick brush took over.
 I kept walking for about 10 yards or so and clearly, there was no lake to be found.
-The field next to me was packed with plants that looked like the ones you’d find in or around water – reeds, etc. Not only did I not find the lake, but my one arm was eaten alive by resident mosquitoes during my trek and I came back to the car sporting several quarter-sized welts up and down my arm.
+The field next to me was packed with plants that looked like the ones you’d find in or around water – reeds, etc. Not only did I NOT find the lake, but my one arm was eaten alive by resident mosquitoes during my trek and I came back to the car sporting several quarter-sized welts up and down my arm.

 Still determined to find the darn lake, we got back on Highway 14 and headed towards town, turning right onto 4th Street.
 We took 4th Street all the way back to an industrial complex (basically driving past the walking path and overgrown marshy land I had just walked on).
 As the trees gave way to a clearing to the right, we got a glimpse of a lake.
 It was small, probably much smaller than it was during Laura’s lifetime, but I really feel that this body of water is what remains of Silver Lake.